rohitaragde/slipstream-elt-modernization/README.md

 The original Slipstream project loaded telecom subscriber and usage data into Teradata using BTEQ and TPT utilities, orchestrated by shell scripts.
-This repository rebuilds the same pipeline — same source data, same star schema, same business logic — using Python, DuckDB and dbt.
+This repository rebuilds the same pipeline — same source data, same star schema, same business logic — using Python, DuckDB, dbt and Airflow.

 ---